 ‘The bath is very heavy,’ says the owner, ‘but it goes wherever I do because I love it so much.’
 The photograph of a horse, entitled Sindri, by Astrid Harrisson, enjoys pride of place in here.

-This colour scheme was inspired by one of Molly Mahon’s Instagram pictures featuring the curtain fabric used here.
+This color scheme was inspired by one of Molly Mahon's Instagram pictures featuring the curtain fabric used here.

 ‘My son's room is my favourite.
 I'm obsessed with yellow and I love its conflict with the blues,’ says the homeowner.